mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/04/day-319/">December 04, 2017</a></small></div>
 <p><strong>The Senate Judiciary Committee is building an obstruction of justice case</strong>, according to Dianne Feinstein, the panel's top Democrat.
 "I see it in the hyper-frenetic attitude of the White House, the comments every day, the continual tweets," Feinstein said.
-"And I see it most importantly in what happened with the firing of Director [James] Comey, and it is my belief that that is directly because he did not agree to ‘lift the cloud’ of the Russia investigation.
+"And I see it most importantly in what happened with the firing of Director [James] Comey, and it is my belief that that is directly because he did not agree to ‘lift the cloud’ of the <a href="/trump-russia-investigation/">Russia investigation</a>.
 That’s obstruction of justice." (<a href="https://www.nbcnews.com/politics/politics-news/feinstein-senate-russia-probe-building-obstruction-case-against-trump-n826031">NBC News</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/04/day-319/">December 04, 2017</a></small></div>
 <p><strong>Robert Mueller removed his top FBI agent this summer for sending anti-Trump text messages</strong>.
 During the presidential campaign, Peter Strzok and another member of Mueller's team had exchanged texts disparaging Trump and supporting Hillary Clinton.
 At the time, Strzok was investigating Clinton's use of a private email server.
-Strzok left the Russia investigation in August. (<a href="https://www.nytimes.com/2017/12/02/us/politics/mueller-removed-top-fbi-agent-over-possible-anti-trump-texts.html">New York Times</a> / <a href="https://www.washingtonpost.com/world/national-security/two-senior-fbi-officials-on-clinton-trump-probes-exchanged-politically-charged-texts-disparaging-trump/2017/12/02/9846421c-d707-11e7-a986-d0a9770d9a3e_story.html">Washington Post</a>)</p>
+Strzok left the <a href="/trump-russia-investigation/">Russia investigation</a> in August. (<a href="https://www.nytimes.com/2017/12/02/us/politics/mueller-removed-top-fbi-agent-over-possible-anti-trump-texts.html">New York Times</a> / <a href="https://www.washingtonpost.com/world/national-security/two-senior-fbi-officials-on-clinton-trump-probes-exchanged-politically-charged-texts-disparaging-trump/2017/12/02/9846421c-d707-11e7-a986-d0a9770d9a3e_story.html">Washington Post</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/04/day-319/">December 04, 2017</a></small></div>
-<p><strong>The Russia investigation is "wearing" on the White House and "everyone thinks they're being recorded."</strong> Michael Flynn's plea is the closest that Robert Mueller's probe into Russian meddling and collusion has come to the Oval Office.
+<p><strong>The <a href="/trump-russia-investigation/">Russia investigation</a> is "wearing" on the White House and "everyone thinks they're being recorded."</strong> Michael Flynn's plea is the closest that Robert Mueller's probe into Russian meddling and collusion has come to the Oval Office.
 Flynn's plea deal includes an agreement that he could avoid a potential lengthy jail term in part by "participating in covert law enforcement activities." (<a href="https://www.cnn.com/2017/12/01/politics/president-donald-trump-white-house-russia-fallout/index.html">CNN</a> / <a href="https://www.politico.com/story/2017/12/04/white-house-paranoid-trump-277761">Politico</a>)</p>